 It’s time to check out the upcoming Orange County Parks Fall programs and events.
 The OC park system offers a great selection of educational programs, docent led hikes and adventures, volunteer opportunities, and special weekend activities that the whole family can participate in.
 Check out our list of activities that are offered by OC Parks.

-On select Wednesdays, Thursdays, and Fridays the Orange County Zoo offers science and art-focused preschool programs.
+On select Wednesdays, Thursdays, Fridays, and Saturdays the Orange County Zoo offers science and art-focused preschool programs.
 The one-hour class includes hands on learning, a theme-related craft, and an up close meeting with zoo animals that will delight the little ones.
 The class is recommended for children ages 3 and 4 and parents must accompany their children for the entire class.
 Registration is required for this activity, and there are many recurring events on the calendar.
 There is a $5 fee for the class and a $3 fee for parking.

 Starry, Starry Night events are interactive evenings under the stars where you’ll get to know about the solar system and constellations, while enjoying a slow-paced three and a half mile hike under the night sky at Black Star Canyon Wilderness Park.
 The event is geared towards families with kids ages 5-12, but all are welcome.